Supporting ākonga with disruptive, impulse control and conduct disorders: for teacher aides

 By completing this course, you will:

-• develop an understanding of the terms and language associated with conduct, disruptive, and impulse control disorders, including ADHD
+• develop an understanding of the terms and language associated with, disruptive, impulse control, and conduct disorders

 • contribute to discussions on the characteristics of these disorders